 UHS does not sponsor international students for I-20 visas and we do not have a residential program.
 Additionally, we do not offer any ESL classes or review TOEFL scores as part of our Admissions process.
 If your family is moving to the Bay Area and these specifics are not applicable to your situation, we are happy to review an international application.

 We consider transfer applications for a very limited number of spaces, based on availability.
 The process for students applying for tenth, eleventh, or twelfth grade is identical to that for our ninth-grade class, with the exception of the required standardized testing.
-Please call us at (415) 447-3101 for additional information regarding opportunities for enrollment at UHS.
+Please call us at (415) 447-3101 or send an email to email@example.com for additional information regarding opportunities for enrollment at UHS.

 Yes!
-Since our founding, UHS has committed to building and sustaining a community of equity and excellence by admitting students of diverse backgrounds, perspectives, and talents, regardless of their financial means.
-All financial aid that's awarded is based on family need, and families who are concerned that UHS may be beyond their means are encouraged to consider applying for financial aid that can make UHS an affordable option.
+Since our founding, UHS has been committed to building and sustaining a community of equity and excellence by admitting students of diverse backgrounds, perspectives, and talents, regardless of their financial means.
+All financial aid awarded is based on family need.
+Families who are concerned that UHS may be beyond their means are encouraged to consider applying for financial aid which can make UHS an affordable option.
 Please click here to get more information about how to apply.